Obarun/66-tools/doc/66-dbus-launch.md

 - If a *D-Bus* service file is removed, the launcher deactivates from the broker, executes `66 remove <service>`, and erases the corresponding *66* frontend file.
 - If a new *D-Bus* service is found, the launcher triggers the reading, parsing, translating and writting process, and activates the service in the broker.
 - For an existing service with the same name, the launcher executes `66 parse -f <service>` to ensure the latest *D-Bus* service declaration is used.
-Note that the service need to restarted for any changes to take effect.
+Note that the service need to be restarted for any changes to take effect.

 *66-dbus-launch* reacts on D-Bus signals: